 The Canon G3260 is excellent for students.
 It has an exceptionally high page yield, which keeps its cost-per-print very low for both black and color documents.
-It has a high-resolution flatbed scanner with the highest color depth we've measured.
+It has a a flatbed scanner high resolution and color depth, which is great for digitizing photos.
 It also offers a few wireless connectivity options, like Wi-Fi, Apple AirPrint, and Mopria Print Service, but it doesn't support Bluetooth.
 Sadly, its first page takes a disappointing amount of time to print out, and subsequent pages aren't much faster.
 It also doesn't come with the USB-A to USB-B cable needed for wired printing.

 The Canon G3260 is decent for black and white printing.
 Although it feels only decently well-built, it provides easy access to ink tanks and paper jams.
 It doesn't have an automatic document feeder, and it can't scan double-sided sheets.
 Also, it's very slow at printing black-only text documents.
 On the bright side, it yields an outstanding number of pages at a very low cost-per-print.
 Oddly, it doesn't come with the USB-A to USB-B cable required for wired printing.

 The Canon G3260 is good for casual photos.
 Thanks to its incredible supertank system, it's extremely affordable to print color photos, and the cost-per-print for photos is among the lowest we've tested.
 While the color accuracy and image quality are only decent, it should be fine for filling up a photo album.
 It can print in most photo sizes, but sadly, it can't print 2" x 3".

 The Canon G3260 has decent build quality.
 It has a sturdy-feeling plastic body and a removable power cable that makes it easy to replace if needed.
 It provides good access to paper jams and ink tanks by lifting the top cover.
 The scanner lid can stay open on its own, but the lid dampener isn't great, so it could slam shut if you don't guide it down carefully.
 Unfortunately, the individual ink covers feel flimsy.
 Also, it only has a USB Type-B port, so you can't plug it into your router with an Ethernet cable.